 Institute of Northern Engineering

-The Institute of Northern Engineering (INE) is the research enterprise for the College of Engineering and Mines.
-INE faculty and students are engineering solutions for locations around the globe focusing on the world’s cold regions.
-The institute is home to many of the world’s leading researchers in cold climate science and engineering.
+The Institute of Northern Engineering is the research enterprise of the College of Engineering and Mines.
+INE faculty and students conduct basic and applied research supporting careful and sustainable development and solutions for locations around the globe, focusing on the world’s cold regions.
+INE is home to many of the world’s leading researchers in cold climate science and engineering.
 INE research and support span the engineering and environmental disciplines, offering studies and expertise in energy production, modeling and testing of mechanical systems, environmental engineering, Arctic infrastructure, mining and petroleum development, hydrology and environmental sciences.
 INE also participates in many cross-institute endeavors.

 To get started with your northern engineering research or studies, visit the INE website or call 907-474-5457.